Drill bits come in all shapes and sizes.

 Best Black Oxide Drill Bits

-If you want the widest choice of drill bits, this Makita set comes with 70 pieces.
-It has 0.25-inch hex shanks, meaning they are only compatible with impact wrenches.
-The tips are a 135-degree split point, and the black oxide protects the drill bits from heat impact and general corrosion.
+If you want as much versatility as possible, this Makita set comes with 70 pieces.
+It has 0.25-inch hex shanks, which are only compatible with impact wrenches.
+The tips have 135-degree split points, and the black oxide coating protects them from high temperatures and general corrosion.

-Each bit is made from modified and heat-treated steel to increase their useful life, and because the shanks are hexagonal, you get a better grip in the socket with zero slippage when tackling the hardest materials.
-It is a hard-wearing set of bits, which is why Makita has graded it as suitable for professionals.
+Each bit is made from modified, heat-treated steel to increase its lifespan.
+As the shanks are hexagonal, they will be more secure in the socket and won’t slip when drilling the toughest materials.
+These bits are very hard-wearing, which is why Makita has graded them as suitable for professionals.

-The drill bits are compatible with standard drills, and you can buy an additional adapter to convert your power tool to take the 0.25-inch hex shanks at an extra cost.
+The drill bits are compatible with standard drills and you can buy an adapter to connect the 0.25-inch hex shanks to your power drill for a small cost.

 Pros